Cuba Hurricane Recovery

 Areas that are safe now (January 4, 2018)

-It is safe to book travel throughout Cuba at this time.
-There are no areas we recommend that travelers avoid.
+It is safe to book travel to Cuba at this time.
+There are no areas that you need to avoid.
 Cuba has recovered quickly from the hurricane and while there may still be noticeable impacts in some places, it is safe to travel to Cuba.

 Havana has been back to normal since early October.
 Most of the infrastructure was easy to repair and Havana made a very quick recovery.